MunibaP/GlobeGlimpse_Weather_Dashboard/README.md

 ## Technologies
 The technologies I used in this challenge includes:
-1. HTML: template working HTML file was  was created that structures the basic layout of the weather dashboard including the header, Aside section which includes: searchbox, search & clear history buttons.
+1. HTML: template working HTML file was created that structures the basic layout of the weather dashboard including the header, aside section which includes: searchbox, search & clear history buttons.
 The main section includes: the current day weather as well as 5-day weather forecast.
 2. CSS: template working CSS file was created which includes the necessary styling for the weather dashboard.
 3. Github: Github was used to create a repository which includes the links to the projects, assets folder, and the README file.
 4. Gitlab: Gitlab was used to clone the project to our laptop.